danielcifuentes54/aws-security-specialty/README.md

   * AWS Network Firewall
   * Amazon Route 53 Resolver
   * Policies are created at the region level
-* Rules are applied to new resourcesas they are created
+* Rules are applied to new resources as they are created

 ### AWS API Gateway